azeemnewdev/YouAppAssignment/README.md

 When Deleting a user profile, the corresponding user is deleted as well.

+Rate limiter has been added to the api, 10 requests per min

 There are a few unit tests written in both application but not covering 100%.

 The Swagger end point for the api after running locally is http://localhost:3000/docs#/